OreCruncher/DynamicSurroundings/rtd/source/index.rst

 - Player speech bubbles will not be displayed.
 - Village biome sounds will not play.
 - Weather render effects will not be coordinated across clients.
+- Battle Music will be limited (if configured)

 Downloads can be found on CurseForge_.